cea-trust-platform/cea-trust-platform.github.io/simulation.md

 	/* NEITHER IS THIS

 In this section, we will consider an example of a test case where all the steps required to write the corresponding data file will be detailed.
-The selected example is a 2D flow around a square obstacle in an open domain.
+The selected example is a 2D flow around a square obstacle in an open domain (Von Karman vortex street).
+We recomment to use the SI units for all quantities (velocity, viscosity, etc...)

 # Step 1 : Create an empty data file